GES

 RTI and Political Parties

-One of the most contentious issues in RTI jurisprudence is whether political parties fall within the definition of "public authority" under the Act.
-In June 2013, the Central Information Commission issued a landmark ruling that six national parties (INC, BJP, CPI, CPI(M), NCP, BSP) are substantially funded indirectly by the Government of India and therefore qualify as "public authorities" under Section 2(h) of the RTI Act.
-The CIC reasoned that these parties receive substantial indirect government funding through free airtime on Doordarshan/AIR, tax exemptions under Section 13A of the Income Tax Act, subsidized land allotments for offices, and other benefits.
-All six parties rejected the CIC ruling and have refused to comply.
-The parties argued that applying RTI to political parties would expose their internal strategy and decision-making to opponents, impede their functioning, and violate the right to privacy of donors and members.
-The SC has not definitively adjudicated this issue.
-The matter connects to broader questions of political party transparency, especially in the wake of the Electoral Bond judgment (2024), where the SC emphasized the voter's right to know about political funding as part of Article 19(1)(a).
+In June 2013, the CIC ruled that six national parties (INC, BJP, CPI, CPI(M), NCP, BSP) qualify as "public authorities" under Section 2(h).
+The CIC reasoned that these parties receive substantial indirect government funding: free airtime on Doordarshan/AIR, tax exemptions under Section 13A of the Income Tax Act, and subsidized land allotments.
+All six parties rejected the ruling and refused to comply.
+They argued that RTI would expose internal strategy to opponents, impede party functioning, and violate donor privacy.
+The SC has not definitively adjudicated the issue.
+The matter connects to the Electoral Bond judgment (2024), where the SC struck down the scheme and emphasized the voter's right to know about political funding under Art 19(1)(a).
+UPSC Prelims tests the CIC ruling year (2013), the six parties involved, and the "substantial indirect funding" rationale.

 RTI Activists — Threats and Protections